-Version 2.0, 15 June 2024
+Version 3.0, 01 February 2025

-Authors: Monica Bertoia, MPH, PhD, Pfizer Inc.; Katheryne Downes, PhD, MPH, PPD, part of Thermo Fisher Scientific
+Authors: Monica Bertoia, MPH, PhD, Pfizer Inc.; Syd Phillips, MPH, PPD, part of Thermo Fisher Scientific

-Rationale and background: Ritlecitinib (LITFULOTM) is a JAK3 and TEC family kinase inhibitor approved by the United States (US) Food and Drug Administration (FDA) in June 2023 for the treatment of severe AA in adults and adolescents aged 12 years and older.
-This non-interventional study (NIS) is designated as a post-authorization safety study (PASS) and will fulfill an FDA post-marketing requirement (PMR) to assess the safety of ritlecitinib in pregnant individuals.
+Rationale and background: Ritlecitinib (LITFULOTM) is a Janus kinase (JAK) 3 and tyrosine kinase expressed in hepatocellular carcinoma (TEC) family kinase inhibitor approved by the United States (US) Food and Drug Administration (FDA) in June 2023 for the treatment of severe AA in adults and adolescents aged 12 years and older.
+This non-interventional study (NIS) is designated as a post-authorization safety study (PASS) and will fulfill an FDA post-marketing requirement to assess the safety of ritlecitinib in pregnant individuals.